-Connect the external Battery Temperature Sensor (ICT-TMP, included with a BMM equipped shelf) to the REMOTE input plug on the back panel (see Remote input table, below), to compensate the shelf output voltage according to the battery temperature.
+• Connect the external Battery Temperature Sensor (ICT-TMP) to the REMOTE input plug on the back panel (see Remote input table, below), to compensate the system output voltage according to the battery temperature.
 Mount the sensor to the mid-level side of the middle battery in a set using the adhesive backed clip, as shown below.
-The rate of voltage compensation (with optional BMM installed) can be adjusted via the ICM front panel interface, or the WEB GUI in the BMM Settings section.
+The rate of voltage compensation can be adjusted via the ICM front panel interface, or the WEB GUI in the BMMD Settings section.
 The default compensation is 0mV/C per cell (no compensation), so this must be set according to the manufacturer's recommendation for your battery to enable charge voltage temperature compensation.
 Battery temperature is assumed to be 25°C if no sensor is installed.